w3f/polkadot-wiki/docs/learn/how-to/restore-account-signer.md

 ![](../../assets/how-to/65001748692.png)

 3\.
-Now enter the **password you set for your account** when you created it and click "Restore".
+Now enter the **password you set for your account** when you created it and click "Restore."

 ![](../../assets/how-to/65001748751.png)